gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 ##### Using the Gatsby preview extension

-We are currently in process of creating an open source package to handle most of this functionality for you.
-In the meantime, you will need to create a button in your CMS that does the following...
+You will need to create a button in your CMS that does the following:

 1. `POST` to the preview webhook url in Gatsby Cloud
 2. Open the Content Sync waiting room